UC-Davis-molecular-computing/scadnano-python-package/tutorial/tutorial.md

 or [Firefox](https://www.mozilla.org/en-US/firefox/)
 are supported.

 Select File&rarr;Open.
 Choose the file you downloaded.
-(Alternatively, you can drag the file from your file browser onto the open scadnano page in your web browser.)
+Alternatively, you can drag the file from your computer's file browser onto the open scadnano page in your web browser.
 The design should look similar to the first screenshot in the tutorial.